The unpleasant jelly that the Martians envy us. 😄

 - Open the stem and collect the gel.

-The pulp can be stored for 3 months in the fridge.
+The pulp prepared in this way can be kept for 3 months in the fridge.
 It is advisable to add a few drops of lemon to prevent oxidation, and to close tightly.

 How to use it?